As open source

-The OpenSIMPLY as a modeling software offers two styles of simulation modeling
+The OpenSIMPLY as a simulation modeling software offers two subsystems which provide the discrete-event simulation

 approach at different levels.

 Any simulation block can be extended in terms of parameters and functionality.

-Even Simula models (with some adaptation) can be run in OpenSIMPLY.
+Even the models in the Simula programming language (with some adaptation) can be run with OpenSIMPLY.

 Both simulation levels can be used together.

 Simulation blocks may describe the general behavior of a model.

-The time-critical section can be implemented using advanced modeling technique.
+The time-critical section can be implemented using low level simulation technique.

 Learn more about the simulation styles